jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ## Dataset
 - Source and format: The dataset consists of images of various Lego bricks arranged in folders named after the brick type.
-- The data should be placed in the `data/lego` directory.
+- The data should be placed in the `data/lego/` directory.
-- We use the data from the "Cropped Images" folder, which contains images with backgrounds removed - to be specific, there should be folders with brick in subdirectories: `data/lego/Cropped Images/*`
+- We use the data from the `data/lego/cropped` folder, which contains images with backgrounds removed - to be specific, there should be folders with subdirectories with images as: `data/lego/cropped/*`

 ## Configuration